neondatabase/website/content/docs/introduction/about.md

 **Stop paying for idle databases.**

-Neon's _Autosuspend_ feature automatically transitions a Neon compute instance (where Postgres runs) to an idle state when it not being used, effectively scaling it to zero to minimize compute usage and costs.
+Neon's _Autosuspend_ feature automatically transitions a Neon compute instance (where Postgres runs) to an idle state when it is not being used, effectively scaling it to zero to minimize compute usage and costs.

 **Why do you need a database that scales to zero?** Combined with Neon's branching capability, scale to zero allows you to instantly spin up databases for development, experimentation, or testing without the typical costs associated with "always-running" databases with relatively little usage.
 This approach is ideal for various scenarios:

-- **Non-production databases**: Development, staging, and testing environments benefit as developers can work on multiple instances without cost concerns, since these databases only use resources when active.
+- **Non-production databases**: Development, staging, and testing environments benefit as developers can work on multiple instances without cost concerns since these databases only use resources when active.
 - **Internal apps**: These apps often experience downtime during off-hours or holidays.
 Scale to zero ensures their supporting databases pause during inactivity, cutting costs without affecting usage during active periods.
 - **Small projects**: Implementing scale to zero for these projects' databases enhances cost efficiency without significantly impacting user experience.